-EMERGENCY OVERVIEW: Product Description: This product is an opaque greenish viscous liquid with floral odor.
+EMERGENCY OVERVIEW: Product Description: This product is a thin, milky liquid with floral odor.
 Health Hazards: Ingestion of the product may be harmful.
-Direct eye contact may cause damage to cornea.
+Direct eye contact may cause severe irritation.
 Vapors may cause eye irritation.
 Contains possible skin sensitizers.
-Contact with abraded skin or breaks in skin may cause anaphylactic reactions in susceptible individuals.
+Contact with abraded skin or breaks in skin may cause sensitization and allergic reaction in susceptible individuals.
 Prolonged or chronic skin contact may cause contact dermatitis.
-Inhalation of mists or sprays may cause moderate to severe irritation to the respiratory system.
+Inhalation of mists or sprays may cause moderate irritation to the respiratory system.
 Contains compound that is a suspect reproductive toxin, based on animal data.
 See Section 11 (Toxicological Information) for information on other potential health hazards.
 Flammability Hazards: This solution is not flammable or combustible.
 When involved in a fire, this material may decompose and produce irritating vapors and toxic compounds (including carbon, sulfur and nitrogen oxides, hydrogen chloride, phenol, formaldehyde, formic acid, glyoxal, and dioxalane).
 Reactivity Hazards: This product is not reactive.
-Environmental Hazards: Although this product has not been tested for environmental harm, it contains compounds that pose an acute and chronic aquatic toxicity hazard.
+Environmental Hazards: Although this product has not been tested for environmental harm, it contains a compound that poses a chronic aquatic toxicity hazard.
 Emergency Recommendations: Emergency responders must wear personal protective equipment suitable for the situation to which they are responding.